CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

    ![](media/exe1-task4-step2-create-devbox.png)

-1. The Devbox creation will take around 60 - 90 minutes time.
+1. The Devbox creation will take around 60 - 90 minutes.
 You can move to the next exercise and come back later to check on the Devbox environment.

    ![](media/2dgn86.png)